thiyagu97/Venture-City-Hackathon/README.md

     button then you successfully singIn and in the next Page your are allowed to see the people around u in the above mention criteria.

      I basically did this project by HTML and JavaScript in the frontend.
-For the backend i used MySQL,Servlet for the data to fetching from the user and place in the local DataBase and also all the user see the near by person in Map only.
+For the backend i used MySQL, Servlet for the data to fetchingfrom the user and place in the local DataBase and also all the user see the near by person in Map only.